bbjubjub2494/coprocessing/blog/_posts/2020-04-19-designing-the-corpocessing-monad.md

 Concretely, there are multiple implementations of the I/O monad already existing in the Scala ecosystem.
-It is known that they are [all equally expressive][only-one-io], -- meaning that any program that can be written in one can be converted to another-- and that they only differ in terms of performance.
+It is known that they are [all equally expressive][only-one-io], &emdash; meaning that any program that can be written in one can be converted to another &emdash;
+and that they only differ in terms of performance.

 These monads also have great support for asynchronous programming,